Vivo's X21 with underscreen fingerprint sensor gets global launch

-Loaded with a supercool underscreen fingerprint sensor tech, Vivo's X21 is finally making its way out of China, and it's first stop is Singapore.
+Loaded with a supercool underscreen fingerprint sensor tech, Vivo's X21 is finally making its way out of China, and it's landing in places like Taiwan, Hong Kong and Singapore.

-The Chinese company's latest flagship global launch begins in the sunny island state, and is set to go on sale on May 5 for a cool price of S$800, which converts to about $600, £440 or AU$800.
-There's no word yet on when it will launch in other markets, but we'll update this page when we find out.
+The Chinese company's latest flagship in Singapore is set to go on sale on May 5 for a cool price of S$800, which converts to about $600, £440 or AU$800.
+There's no word yet on when it will launch in which other markets, but we'll update this page when we find out.

 So is this iPhone X clone worth the cash?
 There are a few good things going for it.
 While it could be criticized for borrowing the iPhone X's notch, its bezels are noticeably slimmer and show off more of the screen.